How to Choose the Best Greek Island Hopping Itinerary Routes

 Well, actually, let me just do that for ya.
 While this might seem like a long list of airports, most airports in Greece only have direct flights to Athens on either Olympic Air or Aegean Airlines.
 Only the major islands like Mykonos, Santorini, Crete, Rhodes, and Corfu have seasonal flights to various airports in other European countries.
-Some of the airlines that fly direct are Austrian Airlines, Alitalia, Air Berlin, British Airways, easyJet, Scandinavian Airways, Transavia, and Vueling.
+Some of the airlines that fly direct are Austrian Airlines, Alitalia, British Airways, easyJet, Scandinavian Airways, Transavia, and Vueling.

 - Santorini (JTR)

 - Astypalaia (JTY)

 - Corfu (CFU)